How Much Lower Should Mortgage Rates Be to Refinance?

 So if you were thinking about selling your home in the short term, it probably wouldn’t make sense to throw money toward a refinance.

 This is probably why this old refinance rule exists.
-But home prices are higher these days, so it’s not a good rule to follow for everyone.
+But home prices are much higher these days, so it’s not a good rule to follow for everyone.

 Only Refinance If You’ll Save “X” Dollars Each Month